01 of 12

-Bring the knot of the ring towards the center of the balloon and twist the knot into it.Continue to 5 of 12 below.
+Bring the knot of the ring toward the center of the balloon and twist the knot into it.Continue to 5 of 12 below.

 05 of 12

 You've created two loops; it will resemble a bow tie.
-Now locate the center of the balloon where the knotted end resides; we'll call that point "the axis."Continue to 6 of 12 below.
+Locate the center of the balloon where the knotted end resides; this is called "the axis."Continue to 6 of 12 below.

 06 of 12